bigbiolab/onboarding/github-basics/README.md

 # Quick Start: To Branch or to Fork?
 That is the question

 This guide provides essential steps for working on a GitHub repository, whether you’re a lab member, a direct collaborator or working on your own fork.
-The .pdf file on this repository, contains a more detailed guide.
-Below you'll find a few common scenarios and recommendations.

 ## 1. Minimal Customization Needed